Methodology: First Steps With MidPoint

 Iterations

-Organizational complexity has its cost, cost that is reflected in all the systems and application.
+Organizational complexity has its cost, cost that is reflected in all the systems and applications.
 The combined cost of organizational complexity on the entire IT infrastructure is enormous.
 Try to reduce organizational complexity as much as you can.
 However, chances are that this not in your hands.
-Maybe all you can do is to handle the complexity … TODO
+Maybe all you can do is to handle the complexity.
+Once again, iterations will help you to manage effort, time and costs.

 Why MidPoint?